ronaldmannak/TheHobbitGPT/README.md

 punctuation - use AND, commas, semi-colons, and full stops as you normally would.

-The only limitation placed by the computer on how many sentences you can enter at one time is a total limit of 128 characters.
+The only limitation on how many sentences you can enter at one time is a total limit of 128 characters.

-Of course, keep in mind that each time you do something, the other creatures may also decide to do something and you could end up with some unexpected results if you enter too many commands at once.

 Using ALL, EVERYTHING and EXCEPT